Storage of scooters and wheelchairs

 If the storage area is outside:

-- it should be located at least 6m away from buildings to reduce fire spread
+- it should be located at least six metres away from buildings to reduce fire spread

 - it should be fully risk assessed, considering arson, location, construction, fire spread, access/exit and maintenance.